7hndr/visit-card/README.md

 # ThunderHell24
-Simple online visit-card v.0107a (;
+Simple online visit-card with sexy gradient v.0107a (;

 Look at http://www.thunderhell.gq/